input-output-hk/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

     [nix-shell:~/cardano-sl]$ ./scripts/launch/demo-with-wallet-api.sh

-Then navigate to daedalus repo and run tests server with:
+Then navigate to the Daedalus repo and follow the [Daedalus test instructions](https://github.com/input-output-hk/daedalus#testing)

-    [nix-shell:~/daedalus]$ npm run hot-server

-and in the seperate terminal window run tests:

-    [nix-shell:~/daedalus]$ npm run test

 You should see acceptance tests being run for about 5 minutes.
 Note that acceptance tests will be actively be taking window focus until they are finished.
 If it complains about `cardano-node.log` not existing just create it in the path with: